BhaskarDasari/Whisperwynd-Story-Generator/README.md

 ## Whisperwynd Story Generator (FlaskApp)

+This project focuses on developing an AI-powered application, "Whisperwind Story Generator," designed to enhance user engagement with the Whisperwind story world.
+The application leverages Microsoft's Copilot Studio and generative AI to provide interactive experiences.
 Whisperwynd-Story-Generator is a Flask-based web application for AI-powered image generation, HTML-to-PDF conversion, and Azure Blob cloud storage.

 ---